chenxingqiang/secret-learn/xlearn/datasets/descr/twenty_newsgroups.rst

 .. rubric:: Recommendation

 - When evaluating text classifiers on the 20 Newsgroups data, you should strip newsgroup-related metadata.
-In jax-sklearn, you can do this by setting ``remove=('headers', 'footers', 'quotes')``.
+In secret-learn, you can do this by setting ``remove=('headers', 'footers', 'quotes')``.
 The F-score will be lower because it is more realistic.
 - This text dataset contains data which may be inappropriate for certain NLP